arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 7
 ```

-But exit code might get changed so explicitly.
-It might happen in less direct way due to an exception:
+But exit code might get changed in implicit way due to an exception:

 ```
 #!ruby